 In order to isolate and identify exposure of close contacts, the Louisiana Department of Health will need to increase their ability to implement contact tracing.
-As of May 15, 2020, there are expected to be over 200 individuals able to provide contact tracing in Louisiana and this number is expected to grow to 700 individuals in June 2020.
+As of June 8, 2020, there are over 600 individuals able to provide contact tracing in Louisiana and this number is expected to grow to 700 individuals.
 The number of contact tracers is based on the ability to contact all new positive cases within 24 hours of LDH receiving the test results.
 The New Orleans Health Department will work with LDH to determine the levels of contact tracing necessary and provide assistance if necessary.